sekarraj1/salesforceCode/README.md

 8. Write an apex trigger to update the related contacts with the latest country field value whenever it changes on the parent account record. **(AccountTriggerHandler.updateRelatedContacts)**

-9. Write an apex trigger to link case to contact based on the supplied email.If the supplied email matches an existing contacts email the case should get linked to that contact otherwise a new contact shoud get crated and linked to that case.
+9. Write an apex trigger to link case to contact based on the supplied email.If the supplied email matches an existing contacts email the case should get linked to that contact otherwise a new contact shoud get crated and linked to that case.**(CaseTriggerhandler.linkContactToCase)**